-2. That transmission occurred prior to 25 May 2020 is to be inferred from the fact that 25 May 2020 is the earliest date on which, to the plaintiff's knowledge, workers at Rydges started showing symptoms of COVID-19.
+- 2. That transmission occurred prior to 25 May 2020 is to be inferred from the fact that 25 May 2020 is the earliest date on which, to the plaintiff's knowledge, workers at Rydges started showing symptoms of COVID-19. - 79A.
+One or more workers at Rydges to whom SARS-CoV-2 was transmitted by one or more returned travellers at that hotel subsequently transmitted SARS-CoV-2 to other workers at Rydges.